 German Fruit and Nut Spelt Bread (Swabian Hutzelbrot)

-- 1 pound dried pears or apples chopped
+- 1 pound dried pears or dried apples or apricots, chopped small

 - 235 grams dark raisins